 I think of police brutality as a social determinant of health because it can shape the environments in which people are born, live, work, age and die.
 It is also a mechanism through which structural racism increases morbidity and mortality for people of color in the United States.
-My publications on this topic have appeared the American Journal of Public Health, Journal of Racial and Ethnic Health Disparities, Socius: Sociological Research for a Dynamic World, and Preventive Medicine Reports.
+My publications on this topic have appeared the American Journal of Public Health, Health Services Research, Journal of Racial and Ethnic Health Disparities, Socius: Sociological Research for a Dynamic World, and Preventive Medicine Reports.
 I was also invited to write an editorial for an important study on the variation of police-involved deaths by race and place, and another editorial for a conceptual article on the impact of police brutality on mental health.

 I contribute to public dialogue on policing.
 Here are some of my articles in the media.